 Life is a series of natural and spontaneous changes.
 Don’t resist them; that only creates sorrow.
 Let reality be reality.
 Let things flow naturally forward in whatever way they like. – Lao Tzu

-Like the ebb and flow of tides we will always experience moments when we feel stuck and moments when everything is flowing for us.
-Sometimes we just need to accept these times when life has us in a holding pattern.
-But we also have the ability to shift this stuck energy if we choose.
-Flow states of consciousness bring creativity which is central to success, leadership, and empowerment while also bringing peace of mind and happiness.
-Science has started to unravel what happens in our brains during these ‘a-ha’ moments when presence or focus increases, time disappears, and we get into ‘the zone’.
-By understanding the science, and incorporating these practices we can increase our ability to get into flow consciousness.
+Flow states of consciousness bring creativity which is central to success, leadership, and empowerment.
+It also brings peace of mind and happiness.
+Science has started to unravel what happens in our brains during these ‘a-ha’ moments.
+Our presence and focus increases, time disappears, and we get into ‘the zone’.
+By understanding the science and incorporating these practices we can increase our ability to get into flow consciousness.

 Science and Flow States of Consciousness